Initial data rigidity via Dirac-Witten operators: Dirac-Witten operators as Callias operators

-Since $M$ is compact and by homotopy invariance of the index, we expect it to be independent of $(g,k)$.
+to be independent of $(g,k)$.
+Here, $\iota$ denotes the $\Z/2\Z$-grading operator and $\Hyp^\pm M$ its $\pm 1$-eigenspaces.
 In fact, it can be expressed by a topological formula that we discuss in the case of the “classical” hypersurface spinor bundle.
-If $n$ is even, then $i^{\frac{n+2}{2}}\iota e_0 \cdot e_1 \cdot \dots e_n \cdot$, where $\iota$ is the $\Z/2\Z$-grading operator, defines an additional symmetry of any $\Z/2\Z$-graded hypersurface spinor bundle $\Hyp M$ forcing the Fredholm index to be zero.
+If $n$ is even, then $i^{\frac{n+2}{2}}\iota e_0 \cdot e_1 \cdot \dots e_n \cdot$ defines an additional symmetry of any $\Z/2\Z$-graded hypersurface spinor bundle $\Hyp M$, forcing the index to be zero.
 We can thus restrict our attention to the odd-dimensional case.
 In this case there is a unique irreducible representation of $\Cl_{n,1}$.
 It can be endowed with the $\Z/2\Z$-grading induced by the volume form.
 The \emph{classical hypersurface spinor bundle} is the $\Z/2\Z$-graded hypersurface spinor bundle associated to this representation.

 \begin{Bem} Let us denote by $\Hyp M = \Hyp^+ M \oplus \Hyp^- M$ the decomposition of the classical hypersurface spinor bundle given by the $\Z/2\Z$-grading for $n$ odd.
 Then we can identify $\Hyp^- M \overset{\cong}{\to} \Hyp^+ M$ via $ie_0 \cdot$.
 The involution $e_0 \cdot$ then corresponds to the matrix